peterbb/gfeeds/website/page.md

 ### Responsive

-GNOME Feeds is built with Purism's libhandy library to offer a responsive user interface.
+Feeds is built with Purism's libhandy library to offer a responsive user interface.
 Got a new shiny GNU+Linux phone?
 Here's a feed reader for you!

 <video autoplay mute controls loop>
     <source src="screenshots/responsive_demo.mp4" type="video/mp4" />